-The Laboratory generates small amounts of radioactive low-level waste (LLW) from legacy contaminated buildings during renovation activities.
+Ames Laboratory generates small amounts of radioactive low-level waste (LLW) from legacy contaminated buildings during renovation activities.
 Approximately 2-3 cubic meters of LLW are generated each year.
-There were no LLW shipments in 2016.
-LLW is shipped offsite for disposal every 5-6 years.
+There were no LLW shipments in 2017.
+LLW is shipped offsite for disposal every 6-8 years.
 The last shipment occurred in July 2012.

-The Laboratory disposed of RCRA waste at an out-of-state EPA permitted facility.
-There were two shipments of RCRA hazardous waste in 2016.
+Ames Laboratory disposed of RCRA waste at an out-of-state EPA permitted facility through a contracted vendor.
+There were two shipments of RCRA hazardous waste in 2017 from both the main campus SQG and VSQG.